Modern Slavery Statement

 We have directed more spend via the Temporary Recruitment framework agreements for temporary recruitment for corporate positions.

-We aim to deliver mandatory training relating to Modern Slavery for all professionals across the organisation who engage with suppliers and contracts.
+We aim to continue to deliver mandatory training relating to Modern Slavery for all professionals across the organisation who engage with suppliers and contracts.
 This will be a formal training delivered via an e-portal.
 A more informal training will be available for remaining employees via an alternative e-portal.
 The intention is to raise awareness and educate our employees about Modern Slavery and our Corporate Social Responsibility regarding this issue.

 Further actions and goals